Special elements in lattices of semigroup varieties: The lattice

 \subsection{An application to definable varieties}

-Here we discuss an interesting application of results over-viewed above.
+Here we discuss an interesting application of results overviewed above.
 We need some new definitions.
 A subset $A$ of a lattice $\langle L;\vee,\wedge\rangle$ is called \emph{definable in} $L$ if there exists a first-order formula $\Phi(x)$ with one free variable $x$ in the language of lattice operations $\vee$ and $\wedge$ which \emph{defines $A$ in} $L$.
 This means that, for an element $a\in L$, the sentence $\Phi(a)$ is true if and only if $a\in A$.
 If $A$ consists of a single element, then we talk about definability of this element.
-A set $X$ of semigroup varieties (or a single semigroup variety $\mathcal X$) is said to be \emph{definable} if it is definable in \textbf{SEM}.
-In this situation we will say that the corresponding first-order formula \emph{defines} the set $X$ or the variety $\mathcal X$.
+A set $\mathcal X$ of semigroup varieties (or a single semigroup variety $\mathbf X$) is said to be \emph{definable} if it is definable in $\mathbb{SEM}$.
+In this situation we will say that the corresponding first-order formula \emph{defines} the set $\mathcal X$ or the variety $\mathbf X$.

-A number of deep results about definable varieties and sets of varieties of semigroups have been obtained in~\cite{Jezek-McKenzie-93} by Je\v{z}ek and McKenzie\footnote{Note that paper~\cite{Jezek-McKenzie-93} deals with the lattice of equational theories of semigroups, that is, the dual of \textbf{SEM} rather than the lattice \textbf{SEM} itself.
-When reproducing results from~\cite{Jezek-McKenzie-93}, we adapt them to the terminology of the present article.}.
+A number of deep results about definable varieties and sets of varieties of semigroups have been obtained in~\cite{Jezek-McKenzie-93} by Je\v{z}ek and McKenzie.
 It has been conjectured there that every finitely based semigroup variety is definable up to duality.
 The conjecture is confirmed in~\cite{Jezek-McKenzie-93} for locally finite finitely based varieties.
 On their way to obtaining this fundamental result, Je\v{z}ek and McKenzie proved the definability of several important sets of semigroup varieties such as the sets of all finitely based, all locally finite, all finitely generated and all 0-reduced semigroup varieties.
-But the article \cite{Jezek-McKenzie-93} contains no explicit first-order formulas that define any of these sets of varieties.
+But the article~\cite{Jezek-McKenzie-93} contains no explicit first-order formulas that define any of these sets of varieties.
 The task of writing an explicit formula that defines the set of all finitely based or the set of all locally finite or the set of all finitely generated varieties seems to be extremely difficult.
 On the other hand, the set of all 0-reduced varieties can be defined by a quite simple first-order formula based on descriptions of lower-modular and neutral varieties.